A Child-Safe School

 Where can I go for help?

-We encourage any student who feels unsafe to confide in a trusted adult or contact the College’s Child Protection Officers:
+We encourage any student who feels unsafe to confide in a trusted adult or contact the College’s Child Safeguarding Officers:

 Anti-Bullying